ACRONYM-Group/Legislation/Constitution/Running_Constitution.md

 ## <center>Preamble</center>

 <center>
-We are founded upon the idea that a nerd with expertise in but one subject will fail to see the world with the same clarity that a group with many interests can, and together we can conceive of and perfect ideas through synergistic methedologies.
+We are founded upon the idea that a nerd with expertise in but one subject will fail to see the world with the same clarity that a group with many interests can, and together we can conceive of and perfect ideas through synergistic methodologies.
 </center>

 ## Article 1; Structure